 We hope you’ll join the club today!

 The HSV Pickleball Club offers free introductory lessons.
 You only pay a small court fee.
-This class is offered every Tuesday at 6:00 PM and Saturday at 9:00 AM.
+Clinics and club Play

 You’ll need to pay either a yearly amenity fee or a daily amenity fee charged by the Property Owners’ Association for pickleball.
 The annual amenity fee is paid at the POA